General (scope, grounds for accelerated procedures, time limits)

 The wording of the law does not seem to be fully in line with the recast Asylum Procedures Directive and with the applicable international standards as its literal application may lead not only to the accelerated processing but also to the automatic rejection of applications based on grounds such as the delay in making the application.

 In the context of the provision of legal assistance to asylum seekers, CPR has also at times observed significant delays in the execution of judicial decisions by SEF (up to one year or more in some cases).
-According to CPR’s observations, this mostly concerned the execution of judicial decisions that annulled first instance decisions rejecting applications in accelerated procedures and consequently directed the Administration to analyse them under the regular procedure, or to reprocess Dublin.
-It has also been observed that the authorities do not consider the 30 days’ mandatory deadline for decisions deeming an application inadmissible/unfounded to apply in these circumstances.
-As such, SEF does not deem the applications admitted to the regular procedure when the deadline is elapsed.
+According to CPR’s observations, this mostly concerned the execution of judicial decisions that annulled first instance decisions rejecting applications in accelerated procedures and consequently directed the administration to analyse them under the regular procedure, or to reprocess Dublin.
+CPR has also observed that the authorities do not consider the 30 days’ mandatory deadline for decisions deeming an application inadmissible/unfounded to apply in these circumstances.
+As such, SEF did not deem the applications admitted to the regular procedure when the deadline is elapsed.
+AIMA’s practice in this regard was still unclear at the time of writing.

-Nevertheless, according to CPR’s observation, most rejections in accelerated procedures continued to be based on inconsistency and/or irrelevance.
+According to CPR’s observation, accelerated procedures continued to be used very often in 2023, and most rejections in such procedures continued to be based on inconsistency and/or irrelevance.

 While judicial decisions focusing on the interpretation of the grounds for the application of the accelerated procedure tends to be limited, two particular decisions from the TCA South issued in 2021 focused on the threshold that should be used to ascertain whether a case should be rejected in such procedures.